ThmsLiang/ClassProjectPart4/README.md

     - `models`: package storing some defined representations of models in the database.
     - `test`: package for unit tests

-## Codes to implement
-Under `src/CSCI485ClassProject`, there are 2 classes to finish:
-- `RelationalAlgebraOperatorsImpl`: implementation of an interface class `RelationalAlgebraOperators`
-- `Iterator`: `Iterator` is an abstract class of the concept of Iterator.
-You need to implement derivative classes of `Iterator` to implement required features.

 ## Run Tests on macOS/Linux using `make`

 If you are developing in `macOS/Linux` environment(recommended), we provide `Makefile` for you to run tests quickly.